 Even in the worst-case scenario, a “Europe” and institutions referred to as the “European Union” will remain.
 My own prudent prediction for Europe is that it will manage through the turmoil, with the euro intact, even if one or even two countries were to leave the eurozone.
 Based on the analysis laid out in this book, my firm and optimistic belief is that, once the crisis subsides, which may take up to a decade, Europe will regain its momentum, propelled by a renewed sense of mission among politicians and policy-makers to keep this decades-long project on track and moving forward.

 Despite the current uncertainty, two things remain beyond doubt: (1) this problem has no quick fix or easy solution, and (2) as the world’s largest economy by gross domestic product (GDP), whatever happens to the eurozone matters enormously to the rest of the world.
 Thus the European crisis will, to a greater or lesser extent, dominate global issues for many years to come.

-In his new book, The Re-emergence of Europe, World Economic Forum Founder and Executive Chairman Klaus Schwab examines the events that have led to Europe’s current challenging political and financial climate.
+In its new book, The Re-emergence of Europe, World Economic Forum Founder, and Executive Chairman Klaus Schwab examine the events that have led to Europe’s current challenging political and financial climate.
 By looking at potential solutions through social, political and economic lenses, the book suggests likely outcomes to what Europe will look like in the future.